Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In New York:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 16th birthday; after age 16, the youth is charged in adult court, N.Y.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a youth’s 17th birthday; after age 17, the youth is charged in adult court.
+N.Y.
 Fam.
 Ct.
-Act §§ 301.2, 302.1;
+Act §§ 301.2(1); 302.1.
+After October 1, 2019, the juvenile court will have jurisdiction over offenses alleged to have been committed prior to a youth’s 18th birthday.
+N.Y.
+Fam.
+Ct.
+Act § 302.1.

 Youth in Adult Court